-- You must be a Cisco College student (you can easily complete CC's online application and enrollment checklist).
+- You must be a Cisco College student (complete CC's online application and enrollment checklist).
 Your high school transcripts and any college transcripts may be faxed to: (254) 442-1449/Attention: Diana Clark.
 Signed request forms may also be emailed to firstname.lastname@example.org or mailed to: Cisco College, Attn: Transcript Clerk, 101 College Heights, Cisco, TX 76437.

 - Check the Cisco College course schedule for available courses to determine if Cisco College is offering the course you need.

 - Requests for online VCT courses will not be processed if Cisco College is offering the same course online and space is available.
 If Cisco College is not currently offering the course online or it is offered but is full, then you may request a reservation in a course offered through the Virtual College of Texas

 - Select a course from the Cisco College approved VCT course schedule - VCT courses available.
 Check the drop down box at the top of the page to see the semester needed.
 Because these courses are already approved, requests for courses from this list can be processed quickly.

 - Or, select a course from the VCT Statewide Schedule.
 Requests for courses from this schedule are subject to approval which may take several days to obtain.
 Note that the course must be listed in the Cisco College catalog.

 - Verify that you have met all of the course prerequisites and make note of textbook information, orientation dates, or requirements to contact the instructor.

 - An email stating that the VCT course has been added to your course schedule through Campus Connect.